Physics of Language Models

 Data contamination is just one issue.
 If model A outperforms model B on the GSM8k, is it because A has better English comprehension or superior math skills?
 For instance, LLaMA2-70B scores 63.6% on the world knowledge benchmark, while LLaMA2-7B scores 48.9%.
 Does a 10x increase in model size enhance knowledge capacity by only 30%?

 Moreover, the excessive pursuit of benchmark performance might lead us further away from achieving Artificial General Intelligence (AGI).
-Imagine incorporating Wu's method and a specialized brute-force search into LLMs, allowing GPT-5 to solve all 30 IMO geometry problems since 2000.
+Imagine incorporating Wu's method and a specialized brute-force search into LLMs, allowing GPT-5 to solve all IMO geometry problems.
 While this can achieve a 100% score, it does not necessarily indicate a general mastery of math.

 Benchmarks are great, but...